dalesgit/logseq-sd/pages/SD Training Jan 30, 2025.md

 	- Husband will die of this.
 It's aggressive.
 	- Verbatims?
 		- **Feb 27 (talking In touch) for my verbatim**
-		- reading faith styles now
+		- reading *faith styles* now
-		- Next week Anne Findley Chamberlain (she did Pastor hat/ Spiritual hat) (faith styles) will send a cheatsheet + quiz
+		- Next week Anne Findley Chamberlain (she did Pastor hat/ Spiritual hat) (faith styles) will send a cheatsheet + quiz, Don't look at chart until you've taken the test.
+We won't esp. ch 4 in Faith styles
 - Discussion